 Remove the dessert from the oven and allow the pan to cool, removing the bar from the corners of the pan, upwards, and slice into 12 bars.

-If we want, sprinkle with powdered sugar and then, we are ready to serve.
+If we want, sprinkle it with powdered sugar and then, we are ready to serve.

-280 gr all-purpose flour200 gr Horio Organic Cow Butter or Horio Cow Butter, cut into cubes80 gr brown sugar1/8 tsp salt2 eggs120 ml (1/2 cup) fresh lemon juice (need 2-3 lemons)1 can condensed milk (approximately 400 ml)Powdered sugar for sprinkling (optional)
+280 gr all-purpose flour200 gr Horio Soft with Cow Butter80 gr brown sugar1/8 tsp salt2 eggs120 ml (1/2 cup) fresh lemon juice (need 2-3 lemons)1 can condensed milk (approximately 400 ml)Powdered sugar for sprinkling (optional)